 We realize that many in the Intelligence Community have concerns that the increased focus on information sharing creates a greater risk of damaging security breaches.
 What the Task Force has recommended - and I believe is critical - is that a distributed information sharing system like the ISE contain policy, procedural, and technical protections including robust access controls that reduce the risk of unwanted disclosure and promote trust.
-We are not advocating that all information be shared with everyone; we suggest that information must be accessible to those users who need it and are authorized to see it.
-This will require leadership by the DNI to determine legitimate user needs and innovative cross-agency teams of people working problems together.
+We are not advocating that all information be shared with everyone; we suggest that information must be accessible to those users who need it to successfully perform their assigned missions and are authorized to see it.
+This will require leadership by the DNI to determine legitimate user needs and innovative crossagency teams of people working problems together.

 Sophisticated technology exists to secure and protect information and we must take full advantage of it.
 However, the government must recognize that perfect information security is not possible and that the costs of seeking it are too high.
 There are security risks not only from information falling into the wrong hands, but also from information failing to find its way into the right hands.
+The risk of release and sharing should be balanced with the risk of not sharing.
 The government's current approach to protecting classified information does not recognize this risk from failing to share.
 As wrenching as it is, the government must move to a risk management approach to protecting classified information that balances the risks of failing to connect critical information and adopts flexible and creative mechanisms for mitigating risks on both sides.
+You cannot connect dots that you cannot access.